rgburke/wed/README.md

 The default GNOME Terminal that ships with Ubuntu 15.10 has been used for testing which key bindings can be detected by wed.
-Consequently certain key combinations such as `C-Tab` and `<S-C-s>` cannot be detected in this enviroment (and this is true for xterm as well).
+Consequently certain key combinations such as `C-Tab` and `<S-C-s>` cannot be detected in this environment (and this is true for Xterm as well).
 Therefore in some cases the key bindings wed uses differ from what would be expected.

 Further to this some actions listed below can be achieved with multiple key